-After you complete either of the graduate programs offered through the Department of Speech-Language Pathology and Audiology at Ithaca College, you will have completed all of the coursework required for eligibility for
+After you complete either of the graduate programs offered through the Department of Speech-Language Pathology and Audiology at Ithaca College, you will have completed all of the coursework required for eligibility for:

-certification as a speech-pathologist through the American Speech-Language Hearing Association
+- Certification as a speech-pathologist through the American Speech-Language Hearing Association

-- licensure as a speech-language pathologist in New York State.
+- Licensure as a speech-language pathologist in New York State.

 If you have elected to complete the required courses, you will also be eligible for the initial certificate in Teaching Students with Speech and Language Disabilities, enabling you to work with school-aged children (e.g., in a public school setting).

-On other sections of our website you can find information about
+On other sections of our website you can find information about:

-a. our PRAXIS pass rate
+a.
+PRAXIS pass rate

-b. our program completion rate
+b.
+Program completion rate